-Biden’s Too Old.
-So Is Sanders.
-Trump Too.
+Why Do Such Elderly People Run America?

 How did this happen?

 One possibility is that it’s mere randomness.
-It’s only one election, you might think, and younger blood is waiting in the wings.
+It’s only one election that’s been roiled by Trump, you might think, and younger blood is waiting in the wings.
 But old age runs deep in modern presidential politics.
 Elizabeth Warren would also be the oldest president-elect in American history.
 The losers of the past two presidential elections, Mitt Romney and Hillary Clinton, were born months apart in 1947.

 The mystery of America’s old presidential candidates is really two separate questions—one of demand, and one of supply.
 First, are there reasons today’s voters might prefer older candidates to younger ones?
 And second, why is the pipeline of viable presidential candidates so advanced in years?